simonFouin/fifteen_test/README.md

 ## Mapbox

-A Mapbox access token will be sent to yout by email.
+A Mapbox access token will be sent to you by email.
 Use it by creating a `.env.local` file (see `.env.sample` file).

 ## API